microserviceresearch/ml-microservice-composition-evolution/README.md

 * script.R: An script implemented in the R language in order to train different machine learning techniques from the previous dataset

-# About

-This is the result of a research work performed by Jesus Ortiz Amaya, Victoria Torres and Pedro Valderas at the PROS Research Center, Universitat Politècnica de València, Spain.

 # Description

 Microservices need to be composed to support the business processes of organizations.
 With the aim of maintaining a lower coupling among micro-services, these compositions are usually implemented by means of event-based choreographies.
 This increases the independence among microservices for deployment and evolution, which is one of the most important goals pursued by this type of architecture.
 However, choreographies split the control flow of compositions among the different participant microservices, which makes them hard to analyse and understand when requirements change, and the composition needs to globally evolve.